orhansoyuhos/PRF-mapping-animation/README.md

 ## Data Simulation and RF Mapping Calculation
 ### Neural Activity Simulation

-The simulation models neural responses to stimuli presented on a predefined grid, capturing the dynamics of experimental trials.
+The simulation models neural responses to stimuli presented on a predefined grid.
 Stimuli are shown at various locations with controlled timings for presentation, baseline, and inter-stimulus intervals.
 Neural responses are simulated based on a Gaussian response profile, reflecting how neurons react to stimuli relative to their peak sensitivity locations.
 This approach generates a dataset mimicking real neural activity patterns in response to spatially distributed stimuli.

 ### PRF Mapping Calculation